Each student shall be admitted on the basis of merit which shall be determined by the following criteria:

 A date – wise record of the attendance of students shall be maintained by each teacher.

-A student is eligible to appear in the terminal examination provided he/she who has attendance not less than 80% of the lectures/seminars delivered his/her class in each course shall not be allowed to appear in the terminal examination of the concerned course and shall be treated as having failed in that course.
+A student is eligible to appear in the terminal examination provided he/she who has attended not less than 80% of the lectures/seminars delivered in his/her class in each course shall not be allowed to appear in the terminal examination of the concerned course and shall be treated as having failed in that course.